Yspyridis/aurora-prototype/README.md

 # 🌌 AURORA

-*Augmented University Research & Opportunity Realisation Assistant*
+*Augmented University Research and Opportunity Realisation Assistant*

-Tell it a business challenge (or hand it a research article), and it maps out where things stand today, goes digging through Kingston's own research for something genuinely useful, and builds you a Future Value Proposition out of the two.
-No magic.
-Just an LLM, a research API, and a healthy suspicion of its own citations.
+Give a business challenge and Aurora maps out where things stand today, searches through Kingston's own research for appropriate papers, and builds a Future Value Proposition.
+Uses LLMs, a search agent, a research API, and a healthy suspicion of its own citations.

 ## Running it

-One HTML file.
-Open it, drop your own [Gemini API key](https://aistudio.google.com/apikey) in the top bar, and start typing.
-Nothing gets saved, nothing goes anywhere except Google and OpenAlex.
+For now you need to use your own [Gemini API key](https://aistudio.google.com/apikey) in the top bar, and start typing.
+Nothing gets saved, nothing goes anywhere except Google and the paper reserach API.

 ## What this is not

-Finished.
-This is a working prototype, not a promise.
-Read everything it tells you like a first draft, because that's exactly what it is.
+This is an early working prototype.
+Read everything it tells you like a first draft only.

----

-Built by Dr Evy Sakellariou and Dr Yannis Spyridis, Kingston University London.